TheOpenSI/CoSMIC/README.md

 ## User Guide
-We demonstrate the use of OpenSI AI System through the following code and [the main example](main.py) by running "python main.py".
+We demonstrate the use of OpenSI-CoSMIC through the following code and [the main example](main.py) by running "python main.py".
 The full list of supported LLMs is provided in [LLM_MODEL_DICT](src/maps.py).
 ```python
 from src.opensi_ai_system import OpenSIAISystem